 The Ryad Mabrouka is a very personal little property and its tranquil, well-tended garden, swimming pool and panoramic views of Fez's medina make it a winner with our guests.

-The Riad Norma has the tradition of Fez given a little French influence; the garden and plunge pool all add to its attraction for the visitor.
+The Riad Norma has been inspired by the traditions of Fez with a little French influence.
+Its garden and plunge pool all add to its appeal.

 Inspired by Andalousian architects and craftsman, Riad Myra dates from the 19th century.